Edge (wrestler): First retirement and WWE Hall of Famer (2011–2019)

 Edge insulted Triple H in the segment, who retaliated by sending The Shield to attack Edge's friend Christian.
 Later that week, Edge hosted The Cutting Edge on the September 13 episode of SmackDown, where he mocked Randy Orton and watched as Orton's attack on Bryan backfired.
 Edge and Christian hosted the December 29, 2014 episode of Raw, where they held the first ever Cutting Edge Peep Show interviewing Seth Rollins, who, along with Big Show, attacked them.
 Rollins held Edge hostage, thus forcing John Cena to reinstate the Authority.
 When Rollins tried to break Edge's neck anyway, Cena ended up making the save.
-Edge would return on the January 2 episode of SmackDown and with The Authority back in power, apologised to the pair for the Seth Rollins attack.
+Edge returned on the January 2 episode of SmackDown and with The Authority back in power, apologized to the pair for the Seth Rollins attack.

 Edge and Christian appeared in a backstage segment on the September 7 episode of Raw, where they were seen playing their trademark kazoos after a confrontation with Rollins.
-They would later become involved in an altercation with The New Day and The Dudley Boyz.
+They later became involved in an altercation with The New Day and The Dudley Boyz.
 In 2016, Edge and Christian began hosting the WWE Network Show, "The Edge and Christian Show That Totally Reeks of Awesomeness", a second season would eventually go on to air.

-On February 15, 2016 it was announced Edge and Christian would host an installment of "The Cutting Edge Peep Show" at Fastlane with The New Day as their special guests.
+On February 15, 2016, it was announced Edge and Christian would host an installment of The Cutting Edge Peep Show at Fastlane with The New Day as their special guests.
 At the event, Edge and Christian joined forces with The New Day against The League of Nations with The New Day completing a 'Face turn'.
 On November 15, 2016, on the 900th episode of SmackDown, Edge hosted a special edition of The Cutting Edge with the men's SmackDown Survivor Series team members as his guests and was later interrupted by the returning Undertaker.
 He later reunited with his 'Edgeheads' Zack Ryder and Curt Hawkins.
-Edge was present at the WWE Hall of Fame ceremoney in 2017 as his wife Beth Phoenix was inducted.
+Edge was present at the WWE Hall of Fame ceremony in 2017 as his wife Beth Phoenix was inducted.
 On April 7, 2018, Edge and Christian inducted the Dudley Boyz into the WWE Hall of Fame.
 Later that year on October 16 at the 1,000th episode of SmackDown, Edge hosted The Cutting Edge with SmackDown Women's Champion Becky Lynch as his guest.

 At the SummerSlam pay-per-view event on August 11, 2019, Edge interrupted Elias' performance and performed a spear on him, engaging in physical wrestling for the first time since his retirement.
-This sparked rumors that Edge had been medically cleared to wrestle, which he denied.
+This sparked rumours that Edge had been medically cleared to wrestle, which he denied.